The Group Chat Just Got Way Bigger — Modern Paraphrase | nocap.bible

 They put Him to death by hanging Him on a tree.
 But God raised Him on the third day and made Him appear — not to everyone, but to us, chosen by God as witnesses.
 We literally ate and drank with Him after He rose from the dead.

 He commanded us to preach and to testify that He is the one God appointed as judge of the living and the dead.
-Every points to this: everyone who believes in Him receives of sins through His name."
+Every Prophet points to this: everyone who believes in Him receives Forgiveness of sins through His name."

 That's right there — laid out in front of a room full of for the first time.
 Not watered down, not gatekept, not held back behind cultural barriers.
 Peter was saying: this isn't just story.
-This is everyone's story.
-Jesus is Lord of ALL. 👑
+This is everyone's story. is Lord of ALL. 👑

 The Holy Spirit Said "Bet" 🔥

-Peter was still mid-sermon when it happened.
-He hadn't even given an altar call.
+was still mid-sermon when it happened.
+He hadn't even given an call.
 He hadn't finished his closing point.
 But the didn't wait for the outro — He fell on every single person in that room who was listening.

 The Jewish believers who had come with Peter?
 Absolutely floored.
-Their jaws were on the ground because the gift of the was being poured out on .
+Their jaws were on the ground because the gift of the Holy Spirit was being poured out on .
 These weren't Jewish converts.
 These weren't circumcised believers.
 These were Romans — outsiders — and the Spirit showed up for them the exact same way He had at .

 They were speaking in tongues and praising God.
 There was no denying it.
 No theological loophole.
 No debate.
 God had made His move.